jgrassler/crowbar/doc/barclamp.md

 ##### Default Data Bag

-* Location: `chef/data_bags/crowbar/template-mybarclamp.json`
+* Location: `chef/data_bags/crowbar/template-.json`

-First of all, copy an existing default data bag to `chef/data_bags/crowbar/template-mybarclamp.json`.
+First of all, copy an existing default data bag to `chef/data_bags/crowbar/template-.json`.
 You will modify this data bag to contain your own barclamp's parameters.
 This is easier and far less error prone than writing a default data bag from scratch.
 Throughout this section I will assume you used the
 [Barbican barclamp's default data bag](https://github.com/crowbar/crowbar-openstack/blob/8bebf8a379ebea8ef462ad49746dda6d36a3c46d/chef/data_bags/crowbar/template-barbican.json) and link to it when we discuss the changes you need to make.

-First of all, replace all occurrences of `barbican` by `mybarclamp` and adjust the top-level `description field`.
+First of all, replace all occurrences of `barbican` by `` and adjust the top-level `description field`.
 Your default data bag's first few lines should now look something like this:

 ```
 {
-  "id": "template-mybarclamp",
+  "id": "template-",
   "description": "The Foobar as a Service Component of OpenStack",
   "attributes": {
-      "mybarclamp" : {
+      "" : {
 ```

 The corresponding section of the Barbican default data bag begins